atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Either be more discreet, or I will cease to see you -

-"Give me then the heart you have taken from me - Restore it, cold, insensible, such as it was before I saw you - Discretion and love are at a perperpetual war - if you can reconcile them, you are indifferent, and love me not.” -
+"Give me then the heart you have taken from me - Restore it, cold, insensible, such as it was before I saw you - Discretion and love are at a perperpetual war - if you can reconcil them, you are indifferent, and love me not.” -

 “I love you - and yet will reconcile them - in vain does love call you in my arms, virtue will oppose your approach - Speak, look, flatter, against love, she will gain the day. -